Funeral Celebrants Are Personalization Experts

 Why hire a funeral celebrant?

 In general, services planned by a funeral celebrant differ from traditional services.
-While many traditional services focus on religious customs and traditions, funeral celebrants turn the focus to the person being honored.
+While many traditional services focus on religious customs and traditions, funeral celebrants turn the focus to the person being honoured.
 A funeral celebrant can help you navigate an emotional, unfamiliar situation and craft a ceremony that memorializes your loved one in a way that feels right for your family.

 Consider hiring a celebrant in the following situations: